-Inside: Here’s an amazing truth: at our worst, God accepts us.
+Inside: What is grace?
+Here’s an amazing truth: at our worst, God accepts us.
 He treasures us and loves us.
-Tips on how to embrace grace and overcome your past?
+Tips on how to embrace grace and overcome your past!

 I was so homesick, and I begged to come home from my first semester of college; it was not what I had envisioned.
 Leaving familiar and finding myself with a challenging roommate only added to my longing for home.

 My boyfriend (later husband) was back home, and so was my heart.
 I had justified in my mind that I was not cut out for dorm life, but convincing others was another story.
 Desperate and heartbroken, I pleaded my case throughout my first semester.

 I was allowed back home without any sympathy, and I wasn’t embraced with grace.

 I didn’t fulfill expectations.

 First, I had blown what was desired of me, and I returned, experiencing the let-down of what I hadn’t achieved.